It’s all to play for on the Financial Transaction Tax, aka the Robin Hood Tax - despite George Osborne’s best attempts to frustrate the campaign.

 So it’s all to play for – and as the latest Robin Hood Tax campaign, released virally today, says, we’re nearly there.

 Tell everyone you know.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.